 The Right Worshipful the Mayor of Newport

-The deputy mayor for 2016/2017 is Councillor David Fouweather and his wife Paula will be deputy mayoress.
+The deputy mayor for 2017/2018 is Councillor Richard White and his wife Pamela will be deputy mayoress.

 Newport’s first Mayor, Mr Ralph Dery, is recorded as taking up office in 1314.

 The role was then left unrecorded until 1401, when Roger Thomas held office.
 Over the years several mayors have held office for more than one term.

 One of Newport's most famous mayors was John Frost in 1836, who, less than four years later, was condemned to death for treason for his part in the Chartist uprising.

 This sentence was commuted to transportation for life and in 1856 he was given a full pardon and returned to Newport.